-The City's Sustainability Office conducted a review of other Florida governmental entities and found that at least 34 of them either require or provide incentives for green building certification.
+The City's Sustainability Office conducted a review of green building requirements throughout the state.
+Staff's research found that at least 34 governmental entities either require green building certification or provide incentives for developments to obtain green building certification.
 Some municipalities, such as Miami Beach and Coral Gables, require that all new construction of a minimum size obtain a green building certification, while others encourage green building certification by providing benefits such as height, density, or floor area ratio (FAR) bonuses.
 Many municipalities have implemented an expedited permit review process for projects anticipating a green building certification.

-The City of Tampa has adopted a permit fee rebate program that works as a grant, whereby the City will rebate 50% of the building permit fees for single-family residences that obtain a green building certification, and from 20% to 80% of building permit fees for commercial or multi-family residential development, depending on the certification level.
-The program is budgeted each year for a certain amount, and refunds are available on a first come first served basis.
+The City of Tampa has adopted a permit fee rebate program that works as a grant.
+The City will rebate 50 percent of the building permit fees for single-family residences that obtain a green building certification, and between 20 percent and 80 percent of building permit fees for commercial or multi-family residential development, depending on the certification level.
+The program has a fixed annual budget, and refunds are available on a first come first served basis.